gjlondon/definitive_guide_to_django_deployment/README.md

 directive at the command line but the defaults are sensible for now.

 It may be a few minutes before new instances are fully started.
-EC2 reports them online when the virtual hardware is up, but Linux takes some time to boot after that.
+EC2 reports them online when the virtual hardware is up but Linux takes some time to boot after that.

 Now you can ssh into a server: